victorcarre6/llm-memorization/README.md

   - Cross-disciplinary Tools `(FR)`
   - OLED Materials `(EN)`
   - Machine Learning in Agrochemistry `(EN)`
+It is highly advised to build your own database in order to have prompts generated in a single language only.

 - To avoid syncing conversations, they can be hidden in `~/.lmstudio/conversations/unsync`.